Hello Fellow Codenewbies 👋,

-I hope whatever you do right now is something that makes you proud of and, most important, makes you happy! ❤
+I hope whatever you do right now is something that makes you proud and, most importantly, makes you happy! ❤

-I also hope that you still remember and appreciate all the hustles and wins you had (well, at least until this year because I can't tell about the future 😋), which gets you to where you are right now.
+I also hope you still remember and appreciate all your hustles and wins (well, at least until this year because I can't tell about the future 😋), which gets you to where you are right now.

 Or did you forget?
 Well, it can happen when you get much older 😆.